kerrieclark831/search/README.md

 That's it!
 There is a bit of magic going on in that JSONAdapter, which I will talk about in the next section.

 It's important to understand the difference between this API layer and the back end REST APIs.
 In a perfect world the back end APIs would return data exactly how it will be used.
-Unfortunately my world is not perfect.
+Unfortunately our world is not perfect.
 Quite often multiple REST calls are made and munged into a domain object used by the controller.
 In other words, the API layer performs **client-specific service composition**.

 A common pattern of service composition is to call a REST service that returns a small amount of data along with HATEOAS links to find other related information.
 For example, a shopper service returns a shopper's email, name, and a few other things.
 The payload includes other REST URLs to locate the shopper's address book, wallet, orders, etc. The application may opt to use a library such as RxJava to set up an observable, and fire off the HATEOAS calls asynchronously.
 I will talk more about reducing the chattiness of our APIs in another article.